 There is a growth trend toward home-porting cruise vessels in Latin America-a trend that could impact Caribbean cruise volumes from Florida ports.
-Among the most successful such home ports, with significant growth potential, is Panama, largely because many South Americans, Brazilians in particular, encounter difficulties in securing U.S. visas to cruise from Florida/U.S. ports, so they opt to cruise from Panama.
-Cruise industry executives seem to see great potential for home-porting in Panama, where major investments have been made in port facilities and where the biggest maritime infrastructure investment in the world - the Panama Canal expansion

-- presents a tourist destination unto itself.
-The Panama Canal also presents opportunities for repositioning of cruise megaships.
-Itineraries from Panama may include, in addition to traditional Caribbean ports of call, various Central/South American ports and Cuba.
+Among the most successful such home ports, with significant growth potential, is Panama.
+This is largely because many South Americans, Brazilians in particular, encounter difficulties in securing U.S. visas to cruise from Florida/U.S. ports, so they opt to cruise from Panama.
+Cruise industry executives seem to see great potential for home-porting in Panama, where major investments have been made in port facilities and where the biggest maritime infrastructure investment in the world - the Panama Canal expansion - presents a tourist destination unto itself.
+The Panama Canal also presents opportunities for repositioning of cruise ships.
+Itineraries from Panama may include, in addition to traditional Caribbean ports of call, various Central/ South American ports and Cuba.

 Once opened to normalized relations, Cuba is likely to offer new opportunities for cruise itineraries from Florida ports.
-Some itineraries from non-U.S. home ports already include calls at Havana and other Cuban ports.
 Cuba forms a natural geographical triangle with Tampa and Mexico as the other vertices.
-Indeed, the Port of Tampa is geographically the best-positioned U.S. port for serving Cuban port(s) of call, but Tampa faces bridge clearance restrictions (as detailed later), and it has been confirmed that the New Orleans trade and business community has been actively, systematically, approaching Cuba cruise opportunities such that it may well now be at the forefront in this market.
+While Tampa Bay as well as South and Central Florida ports are geographically best positioned for serving Cuba ports, it has been confirmed that the New Orleans trade and business community has been actively, systematically, approaching Cuba cruise opportunities such that it may well now be at the forefront in this market.